-This guide provides a step-by-step overview of deploying a program on the Sonic HyperGrid.
+This guide provides a step-by-step overview of deploying a program on Sonic SVM.
 Familiarity with command-line tools is necessary.

 1. Install CLI Tools